ekd123/ekode/json/README.md

 ```
 make
-./test    # you are not running the same code as used in benchmark!
+./test    # you are not running the same code as is used in benchmark!
 ```